 The problem?
 All cinnamon contains a compound known as coumarin.
 Actually, a lot of food does, so that in itself is not a problem.
 The problem is that cassia cinnamon has especially high levels of coumarin, which can be harmful to your liver or kidneys and thin your blood in relatively small doses — not a great combination of factors.
-Because of this, there are official recommendations in some European countries to avoid cassia cinnamon altogether.
+Because of this, some European countries have official recommendations to avoid cassia altogether.

 On the other hand, true cinnamon is known as Sri Lankan or Ceylon cinnamon (because that’s where it’s grown), and it contains almost negligible amounts of coumarin.
 You can easily buy it online from a spice retailer such as Penzeys or even from Amazon (which is where I got mine), and I would imagine that any health food stores that sell spices or herbs might have it as well!
-There isn’t an easy way to tell the powders apart (although price may be a good indicator), but ceylon cinnamon sticks are thinner with many layers, and they can easily be ground at home, whereas cassia cinnamon sticks are thicker and extremely hard.
+There isn’t an easy way to tell the powders apart (although the price may be a good indicator).
+Still, Ceylon sticks are thinner with many layers, and they can easily be ground at home, whereas cassia sticks are thicker and extremely hard.

-Honestly, ceylon cinnamon has a different flavor than “conventional” cinnamon.
+Honestly, Ceylon has a different flavor than “conventional” cinnamon.
 It’s not a bad flavor…just different.
-I’ve read descriptions of it including subtle, sweet and delicate while calling the flavor of cassia cinnamon harsh, although I still honestly prefer the cassia flavor.
+I’ve read descriptions of it, including subtle, sweet, and delicate while calling the flavor of cassia harsh, although I still honestly prefer the cassia flavor.

-That said, at this point I’m replacing my daily cinnamon intake — on oatmeal and french toast and sweet potatoes, for example — with the more expensive ceylon cinnamon and reserving the conventional “cheap” stuff for baked goods and other recipes where I really want that traditional cinnamon flavor and won’t be consuming large amounts of it.
+That said, at this point, I’m replacing my daily cinnamon intake — on oatmeal and french toast and sweet potatoes, for example — with the more expensive Ceylon and reserving the conventional “cheap” stuff for baked goods and other recipes where I really want that traditional flavor and won’t be consuming large amounts of it.

-If your family only uses cinnamon sparingly in baking, I’m honestly not sure this is worth over-thinking or worrying about.
-However, if you use it generously and often like we do, it may be worth the switch!
+If your family only uses cinnamon sparingly in baking, I’m honestly not sure this is worth overthinking or worrying about.
+However, if you use it generously and often as we do, it may be worth the switch!

 How much cinnamon do you use?
-Do you buy ceylon cinnamon?
+Do you buy Ceylon?